unisdr/delta/readme.md

 * PostgreSQL (version 16 with PostGIS add-on)

 ## License
 This is an open source platform developed by UNDRR for country-level disaster tracking systems.

-The core platform is distributed under the MIT License.
+The open-source license for this platform is currently under evaluation, with **MIT License** and **Apache License 2.0** as the primary options under consideration.
+The final choice will align with licensing best practices, compatibility requirements, and open-source community engagement goals.

-The software uses several third-party open-source components under permissive licenses (MIT, Apache 2.0, etc.).
+The software incorporates several third-party components under permissive licenses (MIT, Apache 2.0, PostgreSQL, etc.).

 For more details, see [LICENSE.md](LICENSE.md).

-This instance is an open source platform for country-level deployment by UNDRR, available for use by government agencies and other authorized organizations.
+This instance is intended for country-level deployment by UNDRR and is available for use by government agencies and other authorized organizations.

 ```